Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 Because no, you can’t be with your puppy 24/7.
 And no, this approach doesn’t mean giving up all boundaries forever.

-Instead of jumping straight into training them to be quiet when they’re alone, we’re helping them feel okay being alone first.
+But instead of jumping straight into training them to be quiet when they’re alone, we help them feel okay being alone first.

-Imagine walking into your bedroom and seeing a gigantic, dinnerplate-sized huntsman spider on your wall above your bed.
-You know, one of them nightmare fuel spiders non-Australians make jokes about every time they encounter an Australian.
+Imagine walking into your bedroom and seeing a dinner-plate-sized huntsman spider on your wall above your bed.
+You know, one of those gigantic nightmare spiders non-Australians make jokes about every time they encounter an Australian.

 How would that make you feel?